nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctl_srv.rst

     The Temperature Range state of the Light CTL Server is shared by the assosiated :ref:`bt_mesh_light_temp_srv_readme`.

-    The memory for the Temperature Range state is held by the model, and the application may receive updates on state changes through the :cpp:member:`bt_mesh_light_ctl_srv_handlers::temp_range_update` callback.
+    The memory for the Temperature Range state is held by the model, and the application may receive updates on state changes through the :c:member:`bt_mesh_light_ctl_srv_handlers.temp_range_update` callback.

 Extended models